PaoloPia/CopilotStudioSamples/SharePointSSOComponent/SETUP.md

 1. Locate elements.xml under SharePointSSOComponent/sharepoint/assets, and update the values in the file, using one of the two following options:

-   *Option 1*: run the following python script and provide values based values from Steps 1 & 2
+   *Option 1*: before building, packaging, and deploying the solution, run the following python script and provide values based values from Steps 1 & 2

    ```python
    python .\populate_elements_xml.py